Build a New Query¶

 Lasso selection |

 Some molecules may need additional fixes for problems found when they are loaded or selected. vBROOD highlights any problematic atom or bond and displays a message in the lower-right corner.
-If the message is red, the problem must be fixed before you can continue to build the query.
-Messages in yellow can be ignored, but usually should be addressed as they may lead to unexpected behaviors.
+If the message is red, the problem must be addressed before you can continue to build the query.
+Messages in yellow can be ignored, but should be addressed as they may lead to unexpected behaviors.

-Unspecified stereochemistry¶
+Unspecified Stereochemistry¶

 BROOD requires the specification of certain types of stereochemistry.
 Ignoring this problem can result in issues with coordinate generation or with property filtering.
-To fix unspecified stereochemistries, right-click on the red highlighted atom or bond and select Set Chirality or Set Bond Stereo and choose the appropriate stereochemistry.
+To fix unspecified stereochemistry, right-click on the red highlighted atom or bond and select Set Chirality or Set Bond Stereo and choose the appropriate stereochemistry.

 BROOD does not allow double bonds to be broken by selection.
 To correct this problem, either click Select Bond or redo the selection.

 Broken aliphatic rings can be ignored (but will always be closed), but broken aromatic rings must be fixed.
-To do this, either click Select Ring button or redo the selection.
+To do this, either click the Select Ring button or redo the selection.

 Selecting two atoms that are each bonded to a third, unselected atom results in two attachment points overlapping.
 To correct this, click Fix or redo the selection.